ucan-wg/invocation/README.md

 > Just because you can doesn't mean that you should
 >
-> — Anon
+> — Anonymous

-UCAN is a chained-capability certificate.
-It contains all of the information that one would need to perform some action, and the provable authority to do so.
+UCAN is a chained-capability format.
+A UCAN contains all of the information that one would need to perform some action, and the provable authority to do so.
 This begs the question: can UCAN be used directly as an RPC language?

-It is possible to use a UCAN directly for RPC when the intention is clear from context.
-This generally requires by putting more information on the channel than the UCAN itself (such as an HTTP path that a UCAN is sent to).
-Invocation includes strictly more information than delegation: all of the authorty, plus the command to perform the action.
+Some teams have had success using UCAN directly for RPC when the intention is clear from context.
+This occurs when there is more information on the channel than the UCAN itself (such as an HTTP path that a UCAN is sent to).
+Capability invocation contains strictly more information than delegation: all of the authorty of UCAN, plus the command to perform the action.

 ## 1.1 Intuition

 ## 1.1.1 Car Keys

+Consider the following fictitious scenario:

 Akiko is going away for the weekend.
 Her good friend Boris is going to borrow her car while she's away.
 They meet at a nearby cafe, and Akiko hands Boris her car keys.
 Boris now has the capability to drive Alice's car whenever he wants to.
 Depending on their plans for the rest of the day, Akiko may find Boris quite rude if he immedietly leaves the cafe to drive her car.
 On the other hand, if Akiko asks Boris to run some last minute pre-vacation errands for that require a car, she may expect Boris to immedietly drive off.

 ## 1.1.2 Lazy vs Eager Evaluation